Learning or Self-aligning? Rethinking Instruction Fine-tuning: Exp- II : IFT with Contextualized Knowledge

 In this section, we introduce a new analysis method called contextualized knowledge decoupling to further investigate the impact of inconsistent knowledge during IFT.
 This approach involves explicitly providing relevant world knowledge needed to answer a query within the context of the query itself.
 Under this paradigm, the model no longer needs to learn knowledge during IFT, but only needs to use the knowledge in the context to answer in the expected behavioral norm.
 This method helps prevent the model from learning additional world knowledge during IFT, which is inconsistent with parameter knowledge, thus separating knowledge injection from behavioral norm transfer.

 To this end, we start with the data of the incompatible setting to construct a dataset with contextualized knowledge.
-Specifically, given an instruction-answer pair in the incompatible group, we employ GPT-3.5\footnote{\href{https://openai.com/}{https://openai.com/}} to generate the world knowledge that is required to answer this question.
-The knowledge is then concatenated with the original instruction, as well as the answer, to construct an augmented instance.
+Specifically, given an instruction-answer pair in the incompatible group, we employ GPT-3.5\footnote{\href{https://openai.com/}{https://openai.com/}} to generate the world knowledge that is required to answer the instruction.
+The knowledge is then concatenated with the original instruction, as well as the answer, to construct an augmented pair.
 Finally, we use the constructed data to fine-tune LLMs and compare them with the models fine-tuned with vanilla IFT.

-\hypertarget{finding3}{\paragraph{Finding 3.}{} \textit{Ensuring that the model does not learn world knowledge conflicting with parameter knowledge during IFT enhances the effectiveness of IFT.}}
+\hypertarget{finding3}{\paragraph{Finding 3.}{} \textit{Ensuring that the model does not learn world knowledge conflicting with parameter knowledge during IFT enhances the effectiveness of IFT.}} \paragraph{}

-Table~\ref{table:exp2-context} shows the results of contextualized knowledge decoupling in three base models.
+Table~\ref{table:exp2-context} shows the results of contextualized knowledge decoupling in three base models~\footnote{In this experimental setting, "vanilla" is equivalent to "incompatible" group.}.
 From the table, it can be observed that fine-tuning the model with data using explicit contextualized knowledge significantly mitigates the adverse effects caused by inconsistencies between parameter knowledge and world knowledge in IFT data.
 Compared to vanilla IFT using incompatible data, our method achieves an average improvement of 8.16\% on LLaMA-2-7B, 9.48\% on LLaMA-2-13B, and 3.98\% on Mistral-7B.
-Except in rare cases, IFT using data with contextualized knowledge can significantly improve the effect of IFT across homogeneous, in-domain, and out-of-domain evaluations.
+Except in rare cases, IFT using data with contextualized knowledge can significantly improve the effect of IFT in the incompatible setting across homogeneous, in-domain, and out-of-domain evaluations.

 The results indicate that we should not force the model to learn additional inconsistent knowledge when the world knowledge in IFT data is inconsistent with model parameter knowledge.
 Instead, by decoupling knowledge learning and the transfer of behavioral norms, the problems caused by the above knowledge conflicts can be effectively alleviated.
 This further verifies our observation in Section~\ref{exp1} that additional world knowledge injection may be ineffective or even harmful for IFT.
-During IFT, the model should focus on transferring the behavioral norm relying on the existing parameter knowledge and the regularity in the IFT data, rather than learning additional world knowledge.
+During IFT, the model should focus on transferring the behavioral norms relying on the existing parameter knowledge and the regularity in the IFT data, rather than learning additional world knowledge.
 Therefore, for \hyperlink{RQ1}{RQ1}, we conclude: